 I “came out” as an artist in 2014, at age 69.
 I began showing my work and later that same year, my first solo show was at Ramapo College.
-As I approach 76 years of age, my work has been exhibited in the US at several museums and galleries, as well as internationally at a conference in Moscow.
+In these intervening years my work has been exhibited in the US at museums and galleries, as well as internationally at a conference in Moscow, Russia.

 I am a “synesthete” whose cross-neural wiring compels me to see visual patterns in my emotional responses to daily pleasures, pressures, and even written language.
 I literally see every single sound I hear.
 All sounds are composed of timbres, pitches and volumes that have shape and color and exist in the richly visual landscape of my mind; thus, I never lack for inspiration.
 Imagine this, if you will, as a natural, omnipresent high, similar to how those who take psychedelic drugs talk about their experience.